 Yellow discharge isn’t only caused by STIs.
 Here are a few other conditions that may be causing it:

-- Vaginitis: An umbrella term that’s used to describe several conditions that cause inflammation or irritation of the vagina, like yeast infections and UTIs, some of which can cause some yellow discharge.
+- Vaginitis: An umbrella term that’s used to describe several conditions that cause inflammation or irritation of the vagina, like yeast infections, some of which can cause some yellow discharge, although typically it’s white.

 - Cervicitis: A condition where the cervix becomes inflamed caused by allergies or bacterial overgrowth.

-- Urethritis: The inflammation of the urethra caused by bacterial infections.
+- Non-specific Urethritis: The inflammation of the urethra caused by bacterial infections.

 Final thoughts